uw-ne/ep476/hw/hw3.rst

 To convert to the isotopic abundance of that nuclide, simply divide by the total atom density, summing over all the nuclides.

-Your function should return a single container that indicates the identity of each nuclide (Z & A) and its atomic abundance.
+Your function should take a material data structure as input and return a single container that indicates the identity of each nuclide (Z & A) and its atomic abundance.

 **PROBLEM 13** Commit any necessary files, including testing files, and push this branch to github.
 Do not merge this into any other branches.